DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \subsection{Clutter Arrangement Curriculum Learning}

-To ensure successful and efficient object singulation and grasping in tightly cluttered environments, we begin by training the teacher policy with privileged information from the simulation and adopt clutter arrangement curriculum learning, allowing our teacher policy to progressively improve as object diversity and spatial complexity increase.
-Using Proximal Policy Optimization (PPO) \cite{ppo}, we optimize the policy to maximize the cumulative discounted reward \( E[\sum_{t=1}^{T}\gamma^{t-1}r_t] \), enabling effective reinforcement learning in cluttered environments.
+To ensure successful and efficient object singulation and grasping in SNCs, we begin by training the teacher policy with privileged information from the simulation and adopt clutter arrangement curriculum learning, allowing our teacher policy to progressively improve as object diversity and spatial complexity increase.
+Using Proximal Policy Optimization (PPO) \cite{ppo}, we optimize the policy to maximize the cumulative discounted reward \( E[\sum_{t=1}^{T}\gamma^{t-1}r_t] \), enabling effective RL.